-The experts at the National Sleep Foundation have conducted an in depth study to create a definitive chart that specifies exactly how much sleep we really need during every stage of our life.
-It has been reported that we spend on average one third of our lives snoozing.
+The experts at the National Sleep Foundation have conducted an in-depth study to create a definitive chart that specifies exactly how much sleep we need during every stage of our life.
+It has been reported that we spend on average a third of our lives snoozing.
 In addition, it has been found that the amount of slumber each person gets per night is a direct indicator of health.
-However, with the trials and tribulations of modern life including family disputes, work worries and sidetracking smartphones many of us don’t get enough shut eye.
+However, with the trials and tribulations of modern life including family disputes, work worries and sidetracking smartphones many of us don’t get enough shut-eye.

 But how can lack of sleep affect health?

 Studies have found that sleep deprivation and, therefore, low energy levels increase the likelihood of opting for comfort foods containing high sugar levels to boost energy levels.
 The initial result of snacking on sugary foods is that you will initially be able to fight off sleepiness.
 However, if you continue to snack on unhealthy foods for the energy you will set the path towards weight gain, obesity and further sleep loss.